 Min Pins usually hunted or scared away rats and other small creatures from their family's homes.
 Though its origins are murky, the Miniature Pinscher is thought to be a mix of the Dachsund, Italian Greyhound, and Doberman Pinscher dog breeds.

 The first Miniature Pinscher breed standard was written in 1895 after German breeders formed the Pincher Klub.
-At the turn of the century, World War I caused a spike in the dog’s popularity, leading to a greater push to preserve the Miniature Pinscher.
+At the turn of the century, World War I caused a spike in the dog's popularity.
+This led to a greater push to preserve the Miniature Pinscher.

 Roughly 25 years after the first breed standard was written, the Min Pin trotted onto American soil for the first time in 1919.
 Ten years later, the Miniature Pinscher Club of America was established and the breed has flourished ever since.